obengfrancis/FC_HOSTEL/README.md

-This Guest House Reservation System, which I developed during my internship at the Forestry of Ghana.
+This Guest House Reservation System, which I developed during my internship at the Forestry Commission of Ghana.